 100 grams of dates contains 4.79 mg of our daily iron requirement.
 Besides, being iron-rich fruit, dates are amazing sources of antioxidants.

 They contain elements like calcium, iron, phosphorus, sodium, potassium, magnesium and zinc, as well as vitamins like thiamin, riboflavin, niacin, folate, vitamin A and vitamin K. Dates, are great sources of fiber as well.

 2. Dried Apricots

-And yes, it is certainly one of the important iron rich fruits.
-It has been mentioned in Healthline that one half-cup of prunes contain 0.81 mgms of iron.
+And yes, it is certainly one of the important iron-rich fruits.
+It has been mentioned as per USDA, that per 100 gram of prunes contains 3.52 mg of iron.